mm80843/T3.5/docs/Article/PBN__Article_202.md

 This article proposes redefining sustainability to include human health as a fourth pillar, in addition to economic development, social development, and environmental protection.
 The importance of human health in sustainability is highlighted by the impact of the COVID-19 pandemic.
 The current definition of sustainability, which only includes economic, social, and environmental aspects, does not adequately address the significance of health.
 The UN's Sustainable Development Goals (SDGs) include a goal for good health, but it is important to distinguish between the SDGs and the overall definition of sustainability.
 While society is often seen as including human health, the term has come to focus mainly on social wellbeing.
 The COVID-19 pandemic has had a substantial impact on physical and mental health, affecting not only the general population but also healthcare workers.
 The pandemic has also had far-reaching consequences for the economy, social issues like domestic violence, and conservation efforts.
 The proposed fourth pillar of sustainability would recognize the importance of human health in the interconnectedness of economic, social, and environmental systems.

-## Property: has_ArticleTitle

-How COVID-19 Redefines the Concept of Sustainability

-## Property: has_ArticleYear

-2020

 ## Property: has_ArticleRef

 * [pfefferbaum_mental_2020](../Article/PBN__Article_167)